swiftdiaries/cisco-kubeflow-starter-pack/apps/networking/ble-localization/onprem/notebook/README.md

 Prediction - class_ids(38) in response is location and predicted using kubeflow-kfserving which represents the location "M05"

-### Limitations of Multi-GPU training using tf.estimator
+### Limitations of Multi-GPU training using TF Estimator API

-tf.estimator has limited support to train model in Multi GPU.

-Here is the list of Distribution Strategy with verified-testing using tf.estimator in multi GPU
+The list of *Distribution Strategy* which are supported on multi GPU with TF Estimator API

 | Distribution Strategy       | Multi GPU Training  |
 | --------------------------- |:-------------------:|